Testing-PureScript-Python/playing-with-row-types/README.md

 <details>

-<summary>following code cannot typed in any python static type checker so far.</summary>
+<summary>following code cannot be typed by any python static type checker so far.</summary>

 ```python
 class Linq(Protocol):